nicocampuzan0/pwn.college.solved/README.md

 These are just my own solutions to some challenges that I found interesting in the sense that they made go down some rabbit hole to really grasp what was going on;
 or some were just challenges that were fun to automate.

+Please visit https://pwn.college/ for the original content and challenges.